Time According to Western Science

 • The mechanical laws of science, including quantum mechanics and Newtonian mechanics, and so on.

-And lastly just a brief mention about circadian rhythms or biological clocks.
-How do our bodies – also plants, bacteria, animal bodies, and human bodies – how do they keep time?
+Lastly, just a brief mention about circadian rhythms or biological clocks.
+How do our bodies – also plants, bacteria, animal bodies and human bodies – keep time?
 How do they keep track of time?

 Dr. Berzin: Please give an example of a mechanical law that would work in both directions of time.

 For example, Newton’s third law: Any action causes a reaction of the same magnitude.
 It’s time-reversible.
-It works if you’re going from the past into the future or on the way back.
-It’s exactly equivalent.
-And so is most of quantum mechanics and Maxwell’s laws of electricity and electromagnetism.
-All of them are time-symmetric, which is interesting, because they don’t really tell you in which direction time goes.
+It works if we’re going from the past into the future or on the way back.
+It’s exactly equivalent, and so is most of quantum mechanics and Maxwell’s laws of electricity and electromagnetism.
+All of them are time-symmetric, which is interesting because they don’t really tell us in which direction time goes.

-I’ll give you an example – this is probably the only equation I’m using in this talk, so don’t get scared – the definition of velocity, which is just the derivative of the position of a particle with respect to time (this means the rate of change).
-So, in this case, time is not going anywhere.
+I’ll give you an example of the definition of velocity, which is just the derivative of the position of a particle with respect to time (this means the rate of change) – this is probably the only equation I’ll use in this talk, so don’t get scared.
+In this case, time is not going anywhere.
 Time is not moving; it’s simply a variable that helps us define the rate of change.

-So if you wanted to ask how fast does time flow, you would get a nonsensical answer.
+If we wanted to ask how fast time flows, we would get a nonsensical answer.
 How many seconds per second?
 That doesn’t make any sense.
-So you can’t really say that time flows.
-There is no speed of flow of time.
-Time is what you define the rate of change with.
+Thus, we can’t really say that time flows.
+There is no speed of the flow of time.
+Time is what we define as the rate of change.

-Throughout history there have been several standards of time used.
-First we used the celestial motions.
-And right now what we tend to use are atomic vibrations because they’re more reliable than the motions of planets.
-They are not absolute – that’s not the point (there is no such thing as absolute time) – but they are quite reliable within their frame of reference.
-So within their frame of reference, they are a good source of time.
+Throughout history, there have been several standards of time used.
+First, we used the celestial motions.
+Right now we tend to use atomic vibrations because they’re more reliable than the motions of planets.
+They are not absolute – that’s not the point (there is no such thing as absolute time) – but they are quite reliable and a good source of time within their frame of reference.
 I’ll be explaining a bit more what frame of reference means.

 “Is there time before the Big Bang?” is a common question.
-Stephen Hawking also always answers that it doesn’t make sense to ask this.
-The reason is simply that time and space are very intricately interwoven; you can’t separate time from space.
-And at the moment of the creation of this universe, the time of this universe, of the processes going on in this universe, was also born.
+Stephen Hawking always answers that it doesn’t make sense to ask this.
+The reason is simply that time and space are very intricately interwoven; we can’t separate time from space.
+At the moment of the creation of this universe, the time of this universe, the processes going on in this universe, were also born.
 It doesn’t mean that there was nothing before the Big Bang.
-It just means that the time of that matter and energy was born also at the time of the Big Bang, in a way of speaking.
-It’s completely interwoven with it.
+It just means that the time of that matter and energy were also born at the time of the Big Bang, in a way of speaking.
+They’re completely interwoven with it.
 It cannot be separated.

 Time and Relativity

 The first version of relativity was basically given by Galileo.
-He proposed a thought experiment (which you could nevertheless actually do in practice).
-I’m just going to read it out loud: He proposed you shut yourself up with some friend in the main cabin below the decks on some large ship, and have with you some flies, butterflies, and other small flying animals.
-Also hang up a bowl that empties drop by drop into a wide vessel beneath it.
-And have the ship proceed with any speed you like, so long as the motion is uniform (meaning no acceleration) and not fluctuating this way and that (meaning no acceleration also in either side).
-So just constant speed.
-The droplets will fall into the vessel beneath without dropping toward the stern – so the water will not seem like it’s going backwards – although while the drops are in the air, the ship runs many spans.
-The butterflies and flies will continue their flights indifferently toward every side; nor will it ever happen that they’re concentrated toward the stern (meaning the back of the ship), as if tired out from keeping up with the course of the ship.
-This is a quote from Galileo which was reproduced in a book from Roger Penrose called The Road to Reality from 2005.
+He proposed a thought experiment (which we could actually do in practice).
+I’m just going to read it out loud: He proposed that we shut ourselves up with a friend in the main cabin below the decks on some large ship, and have with us some flies, butterflies and other small flying animals.
+Also, hang up a bowl that empties drop by drop into a wide vessel beneath it.
+Then, have the ship proceed at any speed we like, so long as the motion is uniform (meaning no acceleration) and not fluctuating this or that way (meaning no acceleration also on either side).
+It’s just a constant speed.
+The droplets will fall into the vessel beneath without dropping toward the stern – so the water will not seem like it’s going backward – although while the drops are in the air, the ship runs many spans.
+The butterflies and flies will continue their flights indifferently toward every side; nor will it ever happen that they’re concentrated toward the stern (meaning the back of the ship) as if tired out from keeping up with the course of the ship.
+This is a quote from Galileo which was reproduced in a book by Roger Penrose called The Road to Reality (2005).

 This is one of the first versions of relativity.
-Of course it doesn’t include the relativity of time, but it’s already the relativity of frames of reference.
-So there is no privilege to the velocity frame of reference.
-If you have nothing to indicate what velocity you’re going at (for example, being over the crust of the earth and moving at a constant speed), you cannot tell that the earth is moving at a certain velocity.
+Of course, it doesn’t include the relativity of time, but it’s already the relativity of frames of reference.
+There is no privilege to the velocity frame of reference.
+If we have nothing to indicate what velocity we’re going at (for example, being over the crust of the earth and moving at a constant speed), we cannot tell that the earth is moving at a certain velocity.

-Just one more picture from a book from Stephen Hawking, where you can see two people playing ping-pong.
-And first you cannot see that they’re inside a train.
-So from the point of view of an observer inside that’s just looking at the people playing ping-pong and moving at the same speed as them – this observer could say that the ball is moving at ten miles per hour.
-However, an observer outside the train who sees these people playing ping-pong are actually moving with the train at 90 miles per hour – this observer outside the train will see that the ping pong ball is moving at 100 miles per hour.
-So this is another form of the relativity of speed.
+Just one more picture from a book by Stephen Hawking, where we can see two people playing ping-pong.
+First, we cannot see that they’re inside a train.
+From the point of view of an observer inside that’s just looking at the people playing ping-pong and moving at the same speed as them, this observer could say that the ball is moving at ten miles per hour.
+However, an observer outside the train who sees these people playing ping-pong are actually moving with the train at 90 miles per hour.
+This observer outside the train will see that the ping-pong ball is moving at 100 miles per hour.
+This is another form of the relativity of speed.

-Just one comment, going back to Galileo.
-When Galileo first heard of this idea that the earth is rotating around the sun, because he understood exactly this relativity of movement, he had no problem with it.
+Going back to Galileo, just one comment.
+When Galileo first heard of this idea that the earth rotates around the sun, because he understood exactly this relativity of movement, he had no problem with it.
 He thought it’s perfectly normal that we don’t feel this velocity.

-There is a certain difference of speed of the observer that’s there.
-And so of course you can have different frames of reference from which you view it, how you interpret it, for example.
-You view the ball as moving relative to the moving train, or you view the ball as moving relative to the ground, but still the relative velocities are there.
-But is there a common denominator, the ping-pong ball traveling at 10 miles an hour which is seen by both the people in the train and the person outside (who, to their point of view, it’s moving at 100 miles an hour).
+There is a certain difference in the speed of the observer that’s there.
+So, of course, you can have different frames of reference from which you view it, how you interpret it, for example.
+You view the ball as moving relative to the moving train, or you view the ball as moving relative to the ground, but still, the relative velocities are there.
+But is there a common denominator, the ping-pong ball traveling at 10 miles an hour which is seen by both the people in the train and the person outside (who, to their point of view, it’s moving at 100 miles an hour)?

-In this case, in this level of physics, you would say yes.
-But you also would have to say that all the observers are correct; none of them is wrong.
+In this case, in this level of physics, we would say yes.
+However, we would also have to say that all the observers are correct; none of them is wrong.
 Each one, from their own frame of reference, is correct in saying that the ball is either going at 10 or at 100 miles an hour.
 From the point of view of the ball...

 Would you say that the ball is going at 10, and so the person outside the train has to add to that basic 10 another 90 of the train?

-You could say that.
-But the ball – from its own point of view, inside the ball – can also say, “I’m going at 0 miles per hour, and these people inside the train are moving at 10 miles per hour, and the people outside are moving at 100.”
-All of those are correct.
-So the point is that none of the points of view is privileged; none of them is better than the other ones.
+We could say that.
+Nonetheless, the ball, from its own point of view, inside the ball, can also say, “I’m going at 0 miles per hour, these people inside the train are moving at 10 miles per hour, and the people outside are moving at 100.”
+All of those assertions are correct.
+The point is that none of the points of view is privileged; none of them is better than the other ones.

-It's not the case that the basis for the movement is there, but then you have different points of view about the same thing.
+It's not the case that the basis for the movement is there, but then we have different points of view about the same thing.
 This is not the case.
-If you’re running towards me, I’m running towards you, and she’s watching us, each one of us is going to see different velocities of the whole situation, I’m going to see that she’s standing still and that you’re running to me at twice the speed of what I think my speed is.
+For example, if you’re running towards me, I’m running towards you, and she’s watching us; each one of us is going to see different velocities of the whole situation.
+I’m going to see that she’s standing still and that you’re running to me at twice the speed of what I think my speed is.
 Am I more right than you?
-And you would see that my speed is different from what I think, because you’re also running towards me.
-So there is not like one basic movement which is correct and then it’s watched by different observers and interpreted differently.
+Further, you would see that my speed is different from what I think because you’re also running towards me.
+There is not like one basic movement that is correct and then it’s watched and interpreted differently by different observers.
 It’s not like that.

-So, it’s not that there is a large chessboard of space-time that is the absolute measure of position and speed, and things like that, and everybody on that board that’s moving at a different speed observes something different, but what the chessboard says is true, is more true, is privileged.
-And that gets into the whole Chittamatra thing, because how would you know what the chessboard says?
+So, it’s not that there is a large chessboard of space-time that is the absolute measure of position and speed, and things like that, and everybody on that board that’s moving at a different speed observes something different, but what the chessboard says is truer, is privileged.
+That gets into the whole Chittamatra thing, because how would you know what the chessboard says?
 There would have to be somebody looking at it.

 Another way of calling this chessboard would be that it’s like a screen.
 It’s not that the reality is like a projection screen which has very definite points and then things move on it.
 It’s not like that.
-If you ask, “Is this point in space the same as this point in space at the next second?”
-You cannot really say this.
+If we ask, “Is this point in space the same as this point in space at the next second?”
+We cannot really say this.
 Because, for example, while we were speaking, this point of the earth has moved a few kilometers since we last mentioned this point.
-And also the whole solar system as such is also moving.
-These movements in space do not occur within a fixed grid or within a fixed projection screen that you could use as an absolute reference.
+Also, the whole solar system as such is also moving.
+These movements in space do not occur within a fixed grid or within a fixed projection screen that we could use as an absolute reference.

-Does that means that these miles per hour, 10 or 100, are only created by the mind, and there’s no reference point to it?
+Does that mean that these miles per hour, 10 or 100, are only created by the mind, and there’s no reference point to it?

-I would say no, because it’s not only by the mind; it’s also dependent on your relative relationship to that object, your relative speed to that object.
-And you can’t even say that the ball is moving, because if you were sitting on the ball, the ball isn’t moving; it’s everything else that’s moving.
-And all of these statements are all equal about it.
+I would say no because it’s not only by the mind; it’s also dependent on our relative relationship to that object and our relative speed to that object.
+We can’t even say that the ball is moving, because if we were sitting on the ball, the ball wouldn’t be moving; everything else would be moving.
+All of these statements are all equal.
 That’s the point.
-But it gets more complicated now with the twin paradox.
+It gets more complicated now with the twin paradox.

-Also when we use the units miles per hour, an hour isn’t passing, and the ball isn’t moving ten miles.
+Also, when we use the units miles per hour, an hour isn’t passing, and the ball isn’t moving ten miles.
 We’re only talking about a short period of time.
-So that’s also a projection – that if it were to move like that for an hour, it would go ten miles.
-I mean, you have to define hour, and you have to define miles.
+That’s also a projection – that if it were to move like that for an hour, it would go ten miles.
+I mean, you have to define an hour, and you have to define miles.

 The Special Theory of Relativity

-Okay, so now I’m going on to a deeper level of relativity.
-This is basically the level that Einstein discovered with his special theory of relativity (which is not really a deepest point of view, but it’s deeper than what Galileo and Newton understood).
-One of the consequences of Einstein’s special theory of relativity is the so-called twin paradox, which is not really a paradox but actually something that would happen if you were to try this experiment.
+Now, I’m going on to a deeper level of relativity.
+This is basically the level that Einstein discovered with his special theory of relativity (which is not really the deepest point of view, but it’s deeper than what Galileo and Newton understood).
+One of the consequences of Einstein’s special theory of relativity is the so-called twin paradox, which is not really a paradox but actually something that would happen if we were to try this experiment.

-The experiment is: You have two twin brothers, and one of them goes into a spaceship, and this spaceship is able to travel at, let’s say, 80% of the speed of light.
-And if this astronaut twin brother spent some years, measured in his time, let’s say two years in his time – in his internal clock and his mechanical clock, he saw that two years passed, traveling at 80% of the speed of light – and then he were to come back to the earth, he would see that his twin brother is a lot older.
-So the space traveler is younger than his twin brother.
+The experiment is: We have twin brothers, and one of them goes into a spaceship, and this spaceship can travel at, let’s say, 80% of the speed of light.
+Suppose he spent some years, measured in his time, let’s say, two years in his time – in his internal clock and his mechanical clock, Then, if he were to come back to the earth, he would see that his twin brother is a lot older.
+The space traveler would be younger than his twin brother.

 One important point is that the velocity of the earth is actually very low.
-I mean, one tends to think that the earth is moving very, very quickly in space.
-But in relationship to the speed of light, it’s very slow.
+I mean, one tends to think that the earth is moving very quickly in space.
+However, in relationship to the speed of light, it’s very slow.
 Relativistic effects do not become so important at that speed.
-So you could say that the speed of the earth traveling in space is a very low speed compared to the speed of light.
+We could say that the speed of the earth traveling in space is very low compared to the speed of light.

-This is not only a thought experiment; this kind of lengthening or slowing down of time can be carried out experimentally.
-In the CERN particle accelerator in Switzerland, you can achieve speeds very close to the speed of light, but you cannot really accelerate an astronaut at that speed but only very small particles.
-However, there are some subatomic particles which have very, very small lives or half-lives.
+This is, however, not only a thought experiment; this kind of lengthening or slowing down of time can be carried out experimentally.
+In the CERN particle accelerator in Switzerland, we can achieve speeds very close to the speed of light, but we cannot really accelerate an astronaut at that speed, only very small particles.
+However, there are some subatomic particles that have very, very small lives or half-lives.
 That means that whenever they’re generated, they disintegrate very quickly.
-Let’s say if you have a subatomic particle whose life is one millisecond.
-When you accelerate it very close to the speed of light, observing as an experimenter on the floor of CERN, moving at a very low speed relative to that particle, you will see that that particle has a very much longer lifetime.
-So this is a consequence of relativity theory.
-If you were sitting inside that little particle, you would see that the lifetime of the particle is still one millisecond.
-But from the point of view of the slow-moving experimentalist, it’ll have a very long lifetime.
+Let’s say, we have a subatomic particle whose life is one millisecond.
+When we accelerate it very close to the speed of light, observing as an experimenter on the floor of CERN, moving at a very low speed relative to that particle, we will see that that particle has a very much longer lifetime.
+This is a consequence of relativity theory.
+If we were sitting inside that little particle, we would see that the lifetime of the particle is still one millisecond.
+However, from the point of view of the slow-moving experimentalist, it’ll have a very long lifetime.
 It’s kind of like an experimental validation of the theory of relativity.

-Always relativity theory implies two frames of reference.
+Relativity theory always implies two frames of reference.
 Relativity theory says nothing about the speed of clocks within one single frame of reference.
 If both of us are moving at the same speed, relativity theory doesn’t tell us what time it is or how fast time moves.
 It does nothing like that.
 It’s only in relation to two observers moving at different speeds.

-Another consequence of relativity theory is that all observers measure the same speed of light – you could say this is a constant – which is close to 300,000 kilometers per second.
+Another consequence of relativity theory is that all observers measure the same speed of light – we could say this is a constant – which is close to 300,000 kilometers per second.

 Is it exactly 300,000?

-No, it’s two hundred and ninety-nine blahblahblah thousand kilometers per second.
+No, it’s 299 blahblahblah thousand kilometers per second.
 It actually has no decimal points because the meter was defined in a way that the speed of light would be a number without decimal points.
 It was actually defined to be that.
 The definition of the meter is no longer a piece of wood, but it’s defined to make the speed of light a special number.

 Which did they know first, the speed of light or the length of a meter?

 The speed of light.
 They redefined the length of a meter so that it would be close to what was used as a meter before.
-So there are old meters and new meters.
+There are old and new meters.
 It’s an example of mental labeling and conventions.
-It's like redefining an hour, a minute, a seeond and stuff like that by using atomic vibrations.
+It's like redefining an hour, a minute, or a second by using atomic vibrations.
 That’s the same thing.

-There's a quote from Einstein, from 1949, that “Today everyone knows that all attempts to clarify this paradox satisfactorily” – the paradox of the twins, or the paradox of simultaneity – “were condemned to failure as long as the axiom of the absolute character of time, or of simultaneity, was rooted unrecognized in the unconscious.
+There's a quote from Einstein from 1949: “Today everyone knows that all attempts to clarify this paradox satisfactorily…” – the paradox of the twins, or the paradox of simultaneity – “were condemned to failure as long as the axiom of the absolute character of time, or of simultaneity, was rooted unrecognized in the unconscious.
 To recognize clearly this axiom and its arbitrary character already implies the essentials of the solution of the problem.”
-So basically he’s saying that our automatically arising feeling that there is simultaneity and that you can define absolute simultaneity – this unconscious assumption turned out to be a block to progress.
+Basically, he’s saying that our automatically arising feeling that there is simultaneity and that we can define absolute simultaneity, this unconscious assumption turned out to be a block to progress.

-• You have people at a mission-control center on Earth.
+• We have people at a mission-control center on Earth.

-• And you have an astronaut on Mars, in a space station, and he has agreed to eat lunch exactly at 12 p.m. and then send a signal to Earth saying, “I ate lunch,” and then the folks back on Earth will say, “Oh, he ate lunch.”
-So they want to know exactly at what time he did it.
+• We also have an astronaut on Mars, in a space station, and he has agreed to eat lunch exactly at 12 p.m. and then sends a signal to Earth saying, “I ate lunch,” and then the folks back on Earth will say, “Oh, he ate lunch.”
+They want to know exactly at what time he did.
 The radio signal will take 20 minutes to get to Earth because the distance between the Earth and Mars is 20 light-minutes.

-• Additionally there is a spaceship traveling at 80% of the speed of light which is moving from the left of the Earth, it’s going to pass Earth, and it’s going to go all the way to Mars.
-And it’s also going to watch the sequence of events.
+• Additionally, there is a spaceship traveling at 80% of the speed of light which is moving from the left of the Earth; it’s going to pass Earth, and it’s going to go all the way to Mars.
+Then, it’s also going to watch the sequence of events.

 Let’s first only look at what’s happening on Earth (Earth and Mars are moving at different speeds, but compared to the speed of light, their speed difference doesn’t play a role in this).

-• So at 12 p.m. the people at mission control on Earth think, “Okay, surely the astronaut on Mars has begun to eat lunch,” and then they prepare to wait 20 minutes to receive the radio signal.
+• At 12 p.m., the people at mission control on Earth think, “Okay, surely the astronaut on Mars has begun to eat lunch,” and then they prepare to wait 20 minutes to receive the radio signal.

 • The spaceship is traveling from the Earth towards Mars.
-The people on Earth know what velocity the spaceship is traveling, so the people on Earth deduce that at 12:11, so eleven minutes afterwards, the ship surely must have encountered the signal that they will receive a few moments later.
+The people on Earth know what velocity the spaceship is traveling, so the people on Earth deduce that at 12:11, so 11 minutes afterward, the ship surely must have encountered the signal that they will receive a few moments later.

-• So at 12:20 effectively the signal from Mars arrives at Earth, and the people on Earth know that the astronaut has eaten lunch at 12:00 (because the signal arrived at 12:20).
-So now they know that noon on Mars is the same as noon on Earth.
+• At 12:20, effectively, the signal from Mars arrives at Earth, and the people on Earth know that the astronaut has eaten lunch at 12:00 (because the signal arrived at 12:20).
+Now, they know that noon on Mars is the same as noon on Earth.

-So the whole point in this analysis is that because these two planets are moving at almost the same speed, they can actually synchronize their clocks, and they can actually recognize events in a similar time frame.
+The whole point in this analysis is that because these two planets are moving at almost the same speed, they can actually synchronize their clocks, and they can actually recognize events in a similar timeframe.

 • The first effect that this has is a contraction of space.
-So the ship measures the distance between Earth and Mars and determines it to be 12 light-minutes.
-So not 20 light-minutes but 12.
+The ship measures the distance between Earth and Mars and determines it to be 12 light-minutes – not 20 light-minutes but 12.
 Space is contracting because the ship is traveling at such a high speed.

-• So at 12 p.m. exactly, the ship passes the Earth.
-And the person in the spaceship thinks, “Oh, because I synchronized my clock with the Earth, the Martian must be eating lunch right now.”
+• At exactly 12 p.m., the ship passes the Earth.
+The person in the spaceship thinks, “Oh, because I synchronized my clock with the Earth, the Martian must be eating lunch right now.”

-• So at 12:07 the signal arrives in the ship, and the person in the ship says, “Okay, the person on Mars must have eaten lunch early.”
+• At 12:07, the signal arrives in the ship, and the person in the ship says, “Okay, the person on Mars must have eaten lunch early.”
 It’s only 12:07, according to the time on the spaceship, so that means that he must have eaten lunch before noon.

-• So at 12:15 Mars arrives at the ship – the ship arrives at Mars, or Mars arrives at the ship (it’s actually equivalent) – and the rocketman and the Martian notice that their two clocks are out of synch, and they disagree about who is right.
-Actually both are right.
+• At 12:15, Mars arrives at the ship – the ship arrives at Mars, or Mars arrives at the ship (it’s actually equivalent) – the rocket man and the Martian notice that their two clocks are out of synch, and they disagree about who is right.
+Actually, both are right.

-So you cannot say that there is a universal present moment.
+We cannot say that there is a universal present moment.
 What for some seems to be a present, for others it’s either the past or the future.
-So this is one of the consequences.
+This is one of the consequences.
 My present can be someone else’s past and a third person’s future if all three are moving relative to each other.
-So all moments are equally valid.
+All moments are equally valid.
 There is no privileged present moment as such.
-However, one has to say that, according to these laws and according to the limits of how fast information can travel (which is the speed of light), causality has to be maintained.
+However, one has to say that, according to these laws and the limits of how fast information can travel (which is the speed of light), causality has to be maintained.
 No matter how weird these time discrepancies and clock differences look, causality, the activity of cause and effect, is maintained.

-However, some scientists conclude from this picture of time that, because there is no privileged present moment, you can talk about a “block time” or a fixed timescape that you’re simply sliding in – that everything is already determined back into the past and forward into the future; everything’s already completely set.
+However, some scientists conclude from this picture of time that, because there is no privileged present moment, we can talk about a “block time” or a fixed timescape that we’re simply sliding into – that everything is already determined back into the past and forward into the future.
+Everything’s already completely set.

-Before you get into this discussion of block time: If time is integrally related to the speed of light, and causality is integrally related to the speed of light, what about causality and dark matter (which doesn’t reflect light, and so there’s no information going on)?
-Dark matter and dark energy supposedly makes up ninety-something percent of the universe.
-So we’re not talking about black holes, where causality doesn’t seem to work, but what about most of the universe?
+Before you get into this discussion of block time, if time is integrally related to the speed of light, and causality is integrally related to the speed of light, what about causality and dark matter (which doesn’t reflect light, and so there’s no information going on)?
+Dark matter and dark energy supposedly make up ninety-something percent of the universe.
+We’re not talking about black holes, where causality doesn’t seem to work, but what about most of the universe?
 Does that mean there’s no causality if there’s no light or speed of light with which you would reckon time?

-Well, first of all, speed of light is like an upper limit to the speed that anything can travel, any kind of information transfer, any kind of interaction.
-Speed of light is not limited to light.
-For example, electrons also cannot travel faster than the speed of light.
-Any kind of particle or any kind of interaction.
-Dark matter, even though it cannot be directly seen, it still interacts with the rest of matter – interacts, for example, through gravity.
+Well, first of all, the speed of light is like an upper limit to the speed that anything can travel, any kind of information transfer, any kind of interaction.
+The speed of light is not limited to light.
+For example, electrons or any kind of particle also cannot travel faster than the speed of light, the same with the speed of any kind of interaction.
+Dark matter, even though it cannot be directly seen, still interacts with the rest of matter – for example, through gravity.
 The fact that it still interacts means that it’s still bound by the laws of causality, and the speed of interaction would still apply.

 I think the problem that I’m having here is that there seems to be not a very clear differentiation between time and information about time.

-That’s actually how time is defined in physics, because you have these problems with relative reference frames.
-Heisenberg writes that the future is everything that you could possibly know about but haven’t known about; the past is everything that you can know about, where the laws of physics wouldn’t prevent you from knowing that; and the present is anything in between, which might be a timespan.
+That’s actually how time is defined in physics because we have these problems with relative reference frames.
+Heisenberg writes that the future is everything that we could possibly know about but haven’t known about; the past is everything that we can know about, where the laws of physics wouldn’t prevent us from knowing that; the present is anything in between, which might be a timespan.

-So in fact time – past, present, and future – is very much integrally related with mind and knowing, as Buddhism would say.
+In fact, time – past, present and future – is very much integrally related to mind and knowing, as Buddhism would say.

 However, material processes also experience the same kind of time dilation.
-Also that’s why when you accelerate a subatomic particle, it also perceives the same kind of time dilation.
+Also, that’s why when we accelerate a subatomic particle, it also perceives the same kind of time dilation.

 The problem is that also causality itself cannot be faster than the speed of light.
 Why?
 That’s the way it is.
-And this is an important point, because you cannot exchange information faster than the speed of light.
+This is an important point because we cannot exchange information faster than the speed of light.
 This is why there is this connection between time and information.

 Quantum Mechanics

-But take the example of two photons which were previously entangled, but are sent in opposite polarizations when one is observed – or in the case of electrons, when you measure the spin of one, the spin of the other particle is completely determined.
-This happens at a speed that is larger than the speed of light.
-However, you cannot transmit information through this medium.
-It would be great, but you can’t.
+Let’s take the example of two photons which were previously entangled but are sent in opposite polarizations when one is observed – or in the case of electrons, when we measure the spin of one, the spin of the other particle is completely determined.
+This happens at a speed that is greater than the speed of light.
+However, we cannot transmit information through this medium.
+It would be great, but we can’t.

-The thing is that this collapse of the wave function or this collapse of superimposed states – of up-and-down spin, for example, when you just get up or down – this automatically causes the other particle to also collapse at the same time.
+The thing is that this collapse of the wave function or this collapse of superimposed states – of up-and-down spin, for example, when we just get up or down – automatically causes the other particle to also collapse at the same time.

 In no time?

 In no time, it just collapses.
-But you cannot use this to transmit information.
+However, we cannot use this to transmit information.

-What if you have two spaceships moving in opposite directions, and you have entangled photons which are entangled with each other.
+What if you have two spaceships moving in opposite directions, and you have entangled photons that are entangled with each other?
 Why couldn’t they use the states of these entangled photons to send a signal (for example, to tell the other spaceship to turn back when they see the signal)?

-The problem is that in order to even read the signal, you have to make the wave function collapse.
-First you have both photons coexisting in two states at the same time.
+The problem is that in order to even read the signal, we have to make the wave function collapse.
+First, we have both photons coexisting in two states at the same time.
 If we’re talking about photons, then we have to talk about polarization, not spin.
-So we’re talking about the polarization.
-There are two states of polarization, say zero and one, for photons, and while the particles are entangled, they coexist.
-And it’s also the case if they’re entangled, no matter how far apart they are, if you make one of them collapse by measuring it – you measure, you ask the particle, “Are you in a zero or in a one state?” – if you ask that, then it will immediately collapse either to one or zero with 50% probability.
-And automatically, when you do that, the other entangled photon will collapse to the opposite state (if this was one, the other will be zero).
-The problem is that if you measure it, you make it collapse, and you make it acquire the opposite state.
-What information can you transmit with this?
+Thus, we’re talking about the polarization.
+There are two states of polarization, say zero and one for photons, and while the particles are entangled, they coexist.
+It’s also the case if they’re entangled, no matter how far apart they are.
+For instance, if we make one of them collapse by measuring it – we measure and ask the particle, “Are you in a zero or in a one state?”
+If we ask that, then it will immediately collapse either to one or zero with a 50% probability.
+Automatically, when we do that, the other entangled photon will collapse to the opposite state (if this was one, the other will be zero).
+The problem is that if we measure it, we make it collapse, and we make it acquire the opposite state.
+What information can we transmit with this?

 Can you somehow choose the states that you want to collapse it in?

 There’s the problem.
-You cannot choose the state.
-It doesn’t have to be 50 % likely which one will be chosen.
+We cannot choose the state.
+It doesn’t have to be 50% likely which one will be chosen.
 It can be other probabilities.
-However, you cannot choose this.
-This is one part of quantum mechanics; it’s stochastic, which means there is a random probability distribution or pattern that may be analyzed statistically, but may not be predicted precisely.
+However, we cannot choose this.
+This is one part of quantum mechanics; it’s stochastic, which means there is a random probability distribution or pattern that may be analyzed statistically but may not be predicted precisely.

 What about an experiment where you have two of these particles, one of them is in a zero state, the other is in a one state.
-And the way to send a signal from afar is to change the state of the first particle, and then the other one will change automatically, and so then you’ll have a signal.
+The way to send a signal from afar is to change the state of the first particle, and then the other one will change automatically, and then you’ll have a signal.

-The problem is that you cannot do this unless they’re entangled, and they stop being entangled once you measure them for the first time, so you only get one chance to change them at the same time.
-You said one of them was in a zero state.
-You can’t know this unless you already measured it, and if you already measured it, you collapse the wave function, which means that they are not entangled anymore and they will not do this nice trick anymore.
+The problem is that we cannot do this unless they’re entangled, and they stop being entangled once we measure them for the first time; we only get one chance to change them at the same time.
+Remember, we said one of them was in a zero state.
+We can’t know this unless we already measured it, and if we’ve already measured it, we collapse the wave function, which means that they are not entangled anymore, and they will not do this nice trick anymore.

-One of the wildest interpretations is the so-called many-worlds interpretation, or Everett interpretation, of quantum mechanics, which basically says that when you have a situation like this, the universe splits into all possibilities.
-A universe is generated automatically (a world leaf I think it’s called) where the first particle collapses to zero and the other to one, and another universe leaf is formed where the opposite happens.
-The thing is that this interpretation agrees very nicely with a lot of the properties of quantum mechanics – in some cases better than the Copenhagen interpretation, which is like the old-school interpretation.
+One of the wildest interpretations is the so-called many-worlds interpretation, or the Everett interpretation of quantum mechanics, which basically says that when we have a situation like this, the universe splits into all possibilities.
+A universe is generated automatically (a world leaf I think it’s called), where the first particle collapses to zero and the other to one, and another universe leaf is formed where the opposite happens.
+The thing is that this interpretation agrees very nicely with a lot of the properties of quantum mechanics – in some cases, better than the Copenhagen interpretation, which is like the old-school interpretation.

 Which is?

-Basically that the active act of measuring something, whether by a consciousness or by an unconscious interacting particle, causes the wave function to collapse.
+Basically, the active act of measuring something, whether by a consciousness or by an unconscious interacting particle, causes the wave function to collapse.
 It’s a causal thing.
-However, there is no known mechanism why it should cause it to collapse.
+However, there is no known mechanism for why it should cause it to collapse.
 This has never been explained.

 This is very interesting if we correlate this now with Buddhist theory, let’s say in a Chittamatra sense, which is that observing something establishes that it exists; it doesn’t cause it to exist.
 The same thing as we were saying in terms of mental labeling in Prasangika.
 Mental labeling doesn’t create it, but it establishes its existence as this or that.